fare/asdf/doc/best_practices.md

 Then, `.asd` files are read with the current package being `asdf-user`.
 You MAY use any symbols defined in packages `cl`, `asdf` and `uiop`, and you SHOULD stay in package `asdf-user` if it suffices;
-you SHOULD NOT needlessly create a package for you system definition file if you're not going to define any such function nor variable nor macro.
+you SHOULD NOT needlessly create a package for your system definition file if you're not going to define any such function nor variable nor macro.
 But you MUST NOT pollute that package with bindings that could clash with uses by other systems.